rpdearden/Miscellany/How-to/Tnt Cheat Sheet.md

 map ;
 ```
 **Saving trees**
 * tnt does this weirdly, you have to open, export, and close a tree file.
-Below will export both a tree file and a nexus file with matrix + trees
+Below will export all trees in memory to a tree file and a nexus file with matrix + trees
 ```
-tsave *trees.tre
+tsave = *trees.tre
+tsave/;
 export *trees.nex
-tsave/;

 ```
 **Print majority svg**
 * NOTE: if you don't clear ttags at the end (ttags -;) it will stack all recorded ttags and confuse you